 As I look back over my early career, I wish I’d taken more risks.
 I wish I’d been a little braver in my choices, perhaps had more confidence in my ability to land on my feet when confronted with the unknown.

 If you’ve thought the same thing, you’re not alone.
 You don’t take a risk because you’re cautious and play it safe.
 In other words, you’ve settled for the status quo.

 If that sounds like the definition of a wimp, you might be right.
-To be fair, however, our brains are wired to be risk averse.
-Our aversion to risk kept us safe through the cave man years and probably saved our life a couple of times through our college years.
+To be fair, however, our brains are wired to be risk-averse.
+Our aversion to risk kept us safe through the cave man-years and probably saved our lives a couple of times through our college years.
 What we forget, however, is that not every challenge is a risk to our life.